greg643/gpt/README.md

 The magic here, is that the the vector database acts as a sort of missing memory for GPT, which is essential when you don't want it to just free associate an answer, but when you want a specific answer from a piece of information, and to return back for additional insights.

-This particular solution is made more powerful by use of GPT-4, which allows access to the best GPT engine, with higher token limits, along with the memory veatures of the Pinecone vector database.
+This particular solution is made more powerful by use of GPT-4, which allows access to the best GPT engine with higher token limits, along with the memory veatures of the Pinecone vector database.

 Keep in mind that this is all muggle level stuff - simple routines, so we can understand what is happening with our document and code.
 However, once the use case is working well, this process can scale!